bradley2W1DL/omarchy_dotfiles/README.md

 `git submodule update` to fetch all the data from the submodule project into the dot-config/nvim project directory.

-For more info on git submodules checkout the [docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules) _todo point submodule to a different branch depending on OSX or Linux version.
-Also setup .gitconfig in dotfiles repo for nice "git status" output_
+For more info on git submodules checkout the [docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules)